Review of “The Summer of ‘49” by David Halberstam

 I’m sure that’s what Halberstam was thinking while he wrote this book.

-The Book of Baseball Literacy: 3rd EditionFor hundreds more descriptions, stats, and stories like this, read The Book of Baseball Literacy: 3rd Edition, now available as an ebook for Kindle and Nook, as an enhanced edition ebook for iBooks, and in a print edition.
+The Book of Baseball Literacy: 3rd EditionFor hundreds of descriptions, stats, and stories like this, read The Book of Baseball Literacy: 3rd Edition, now available as an ebook exclusively for Amazon Kindle for just $2.99 and in a print edition for just $14.95.
 Learn more about the book